A Philadelphia Car Accident Lawyer Helps Accident Survivors Like You

 The statute of limitations varies depending on the nature of the accident.
 In general, personal injury lawsuits must be filed within two years from when the plaintiff knew or should have known about their injury.

 If the time specified in the statute of limitations expires, then you may not be able to file a car accident lawsuit in Pennsylvania state court, subject to very few exceptions.
-For this reason, it is best to consult a lawyer as soon as possible if you are thinking of filing a car accident lawsuit.
+For this reason, it is best to consult a competent Philadelphia car accident lawyer as soon as possible if you are thinking of filing a car accident lawsuit.

 In Pennsylvania, insurance companies provide full tort and limited tort coverage.
-In full tort, you have the right to sue the party at fault for all damages, including pain and suffering.
-However, in limited tort, you cannot sue the responsible party for the pain and suffering.
-There are certain exceptions where you can still sue the party at fault for your pain and suffering.
+With full tort, you have the right to sue the party at fault for all damages, including pain and suffering.
+However, in limited tort, you cannot sue for pain and suffering.
+However, there are certain exceptions to this.

 According to the Pennsylvania Motor Vehicle Responsibility Law 75 Pa.
 Cons.
 Stat. § 1705(d), certain exemptions apply when choosing a limited tort policy: